frankyeh/Brain-Data/camcan.md

 Download OneDrive data using [OneDrive Linux GUI](https://github.com/bpozdena/OneDriveGUI)

   **Methods**
   >  A multishell diffusion scheme was used, and the b-values were 1,000 and 2,000 s/mm2.
 The number of diffusion sampling directions were 30 and 30, respectively.
 The in-plane resolution was 2 mm.
 The slice thickness was 2 mm.
 The b-table was checked by an automatic quality control routine to ensure its accuracy (Schilling et al. MRI, 2019) .
 The diffusion data were reconstructed using generalized q-sampling imaging (Yeh et al., IEEE TMI, ;29(9):1626-35, 2010) with a diffusion sampling length ratio of 1.25.
+This analysis used Bridges-2 at Pittsburgh Supercomputer Center through allocation CIS200026 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program (Boerner TJ, Deems S, Furlani TR, Knuth SL, Towns J. Access: Advancing innovation: Nsf’s advanced cyberinfrastructure coordination ecosystem: Services & support.
+InPractice and Experience in Advanced Research Computing 2023 Jul 23 pp. 173-176).

 - SRC files